resource-reasoning/DS/ecoop/response.markdown

 comments.
 We answer the main comments first and some of the more detailed comments later.

-MAIN COMMENTS
+# Main Comments

-# Reviewer 1: mechanisation and tools.
-This is a large undertaking
+### Reviewer 1: mechanisation and tools.

-that can only be done now that theory has been achieved.
+This is a large undertaking that can only be done now that theory has been achieved.
 In fact, we are working on implementing our semantics, using it to generate litmus tests and prove robustness results for client programs.

-# Reviewer 2: concurrent update with merge.
-Our aim was to capture an
+### Reviewer 2: concurrent update with merge.

-interleaving operational semantics since a large number of implementations of distributed systems, including COPS and Clock-SI, are specifically designed to capture the atomic visibility of transactions.
+Our aim was to capture an interleaving operational semantics since a large number of implementations of distributed systems, including COPS and Clock-SI, are specifically designed to capture the atomic visibility of transactions.
 We agree that it is interesting to look at concurrent updates with a merge strategy.
 This would require changing the core programming language and update rule, but probably not the state.
 We will clarify.

-# Reviewer 2: aborts and rollbacks.
-We assume the reviewer is asking
+### Reviewer 2: aborts and rollbacks.

-about aborts associated with an execution test failing.
+We assume the reviewer is asking about aborts associated with an execution test failing.
 This is straightforward, by adapting the update to augment the values with abort information and using transaction-local variable stores rather than thread-local variable stores.
 We can capture rollbacks by changing the update rule in the operational semantics.
 While these adaptations would enable us to express a greater range of consistency models, e.g. opacity, we felt that this would have made the paper harder to read.
 We can comment on this.

+### Reviewer 3: related work.

-# Reviewer 3.
-The reviewer asks for an in-depth comparison between
-our work, and [18,35]: [18] is a trace-based semantics; [35] is a graph-based semantics; and ours is a state-based semantics.
+The reviewer asks for an in-depth comparison between our work, and [18,35]: [18] is a trace-based semantics; [35] is a graph-based semantics; and ours is a state-based semantics.
 All approaches have their merits.